es-progress/shell/docs/workflows.md

 ## reuse-prettier.yml

 Checks code style with `prettier`.
+Currently only reports on bad formatting, no auto-correction.

 **Parameters**